-• The Move to UC service design and associated products can withstand the increased demand as we increase claimant volumes.
-As we enter the Scaling Phase the Move to UC service design and associated products will be able to withstand the anticipated increase in claimant volumes.
-The team has the required resources and capabilities to continue to iterate the service design and associated products based on learning that will be gained throughout the Scaling Phase.
-We have the required staff in place (Day 1 Scaling) with a plan for the identification and readying of increasing numbers of staff as our volumes grow.
-No Update to report 3.
-Legacy & People We understand the impacts undertaking Move to UC at scale through to completion will have on UC Service Delivery, Legacy Service Lines and Delivery Partners. • We have consulted with UC Service Delivery and Legacy Service Lines and understand the impacts our anticipated scaling will have on them and their people.
-Both UC Service delivery and Legacy service lines have been consulted and the impacts of the continued increase in migration volumes are understood/prepared for (including any impacts on network and infrastructure such as face to face capacity in Job Centres).
-AMBER/GREEN Implementation activity has been undertaken at the locations and with the business units impacted by the commencement of testing.
+The Move to UC ser design and associate products can withsta increased demand a increase claimant vo Move to UC service design and associated products will be able to withstand the anticipated increase in No Update to report 3.
+Legacy & People We understand the impacts undertaking Move to UC at scale through to completion will have on UC Service Delivery, Legacy Service Lines and Delivery Partners.
+We have consulted was Service Delivery and Service Lines and understand the impart anticipated scaling was on them and their personal transfer of the service Lines and their personal transfer of the service Lines and Lines and the service Lines and the service Lines and the servic Legacy service lines have been consulted and the impacts of the continued increase in migration volumes are understood/prepared for AMBER/GREEN Implementation activity has been undertaken at the locations and with the business units impacted by the commencement of testing.
 Local communications have been issued and we have continued engagement with Bolton and Medway Local Authorities.
-We will continue to work with impacted delivery units and partners throughout the Discovery Phase ahead of any increase in volumes.
-Appropriate communications are developed and ready to be employed to support the expansion of testing with increased claimant volumes.
-No Update to report Leadership products and support are in place to support the increase in claimant volumes.
-No Update to report
+We will continue to work with impacted delivery units and partners including those that we will be expanding the testing to in coming weeks during the Discovery Phase ahead of any increase in volumes.
+Analysis in progress of areas of legacy service lines and partners that may be impacted by the volume of claims from move to UC.